Wong Kiew Kit's Home Page

 Course participants enjoy a solo form practice that bring many benefits like ensuring correct form and flow, attaining a one-pointed mind, and expanding the spirit

-The Intensive Taijiquan Course in Penang, Malaysia from 5th to 11th September 2008 was an historic one.
+The Intensive Taijiquan Course in Penang, Malaysia from 5th to 11th September 2008 was a historic one.
 Participants ranged from beginners to masters.
 From stances and footwork, participants progressed to combat application and spiritual cultivation.

 Wahnam Taijiquan Tai Chi Chuan